Jayich-Lab/tray-launcher/README.md

 ## Usage

-To get started, `launcher run` and a small icon in the taskbar.

-The *tray launcher* comes with a command-line interface.
+*tray launcher* comes with a command-line interface.
 Use `launcher -h` to learn more.

+To get started, run `launcher run`, and a small icon will show on the taskbar.

-Before running any scripts from the tray launcher, they need to be loaded.
+Before running any scripts from *tray launcher*, they need to be loaded.
 This can be done by clicking the option **Load New Script(s)** in the context menu.
-Alternatively, paste scripts under `%USERPROFILE%\.tray_launcher\scripts`.
+Alternatively, run `launcher load [full path to the script]`.
 Only *.bat* files are accepted.

-To run a script, select it in the **Start a Script** submenu from the context menu, or click "View All" to see all loaded scripts in a file dialogue.
+To run a script, select it in the **Start a Script** submenu from the context menu, or click **View All** to see all loaded scripts from a file dialogue.
+Running `launcher start [script name]` will have the same effect.

-Loggings of the *tray launcher* and the scripts you run will be saved under `%USERPROFILE%\.tray_launcher\logs`.

-*tray launcher* will list all scripts you started and are currently running.
-Move the cursor over to view more actions.

 ## Notes

 1. *tray launcher* only works on Windows.

-2. *tray launcher* listens to `127.0.0.1:7686`.
+2. *tray launcher* listens to port `127.0.0.1:7686`.
 If this port is not available, the command line interface will not work.
-You need to go to the control panel, create a new environment variable named `TRAY_LAUNCHER_PORT`, and set its value to a port number that is available on your device.
+To fix it, create a new environment variable named `TRAY_LAUNCHER_PORT` in the control panel and set its value to an available port number.

+3. Loggings of *tray launcher* and all scripts will be saved under `%USERPROFILE%\.tray_launcher\logs`.

-3. If *tray launcher* crashes, scripts started via the *tray launcher* will NOT be terminated.
+4. In case of *tray launcher* crashing, scripts started via the *tray launcher* will NOT be terminated.

-4. There will be an expected delay when executing "launcher run".
+5. There is an expected delay when executing "launcher run".

 ## Screenshot
 ![tray-launcher](tray_launcher_at_work.png)